swap1930/comment_cleanser/README.md

 # 🧹 Comment Cleanser – Hate & Offensive Comment Detector

-A Streamlit-powered web app that detects whether a tweet/comment is **Hate Speech**, **Offensive**, or **Clean** using Machine Learning.
-It also learns from uncertain inputs and suggests cleaner alternatives.
+This is a Streamlit-based machine learning web app that detects whether a user-provided comment or tweet is categorized as **Hate Speech**, **Offensive**, or **Clean**.
+The model is trained using logistic regression and can **improve over time** by learning from newly encountered comments.

 ---

-## 🚀 Features
+## 📌 Features

-- Detects:
+- 🔍 Classifies input into:
-  ✅ Hate Speech
+  - Hate Speech 😠
-  ✅ Offensive Language
-  ✅ Clean Comments

-- Self-Learning:
+  - Offensive 😡
-  Saves **new, unclear comments** and re-trains the model with feedback.

-- Suggestions:
+  - Clean 😊
-  Gives **clean alternative comments** similar to offensive ones.
+- 📥 Learns from unknown/uncertain inputs (low confidence)
+- 💡 Suggests clean alternative comments when toxic input is detected
+- 🧠 Re-trains model using both original and feedback data
+- 💬 Built with Streamlit for quick deployment and interaction

 ---

-## 📁 Project Structure
+## 📂 Folder Structure

-📦 comment-cleanser/
+comment-cleanser/
 ├── app.py # Main Streamlit app
 ├── data/
-│ └── train.csv # Dataset with "tweet" and "class" columns
+│ └── train.csv # Original dataset (tweet + class)
 ├── feedback/
-│ └── new_data.csv # Saved unclear comments (auto-created)
+│ └── new_data.csv # New user comments (auto-generated)
 ├── model/
-│ └── hate_offensive_model.joblib # Trained model (auto-created)
+│ └── hate_offensive_model.joblib # Trained model (auto-saved)
-└── requirements.txt # Python dependencies
+├── requirements.txt # Python dependencies
+└── README.md # Project documentation

 yaml
 Copy